fuddy-duddies/intl-tel-input/README.md

 <mark>Please develop this repo under Windows WSL andwith VSCode devcontainer.</mark>

-The package `@fuddy-duddy/intl-tel-input@^1` is for IE 11 support, if you didn't need to support IE, please use the packagewhich is published by the original repository.
+The package `@fuddy-duddy/intl-tel-input@^1` is for IE 11 support, if you didn't need to support IE, please use the packag ewhich is published by the original repository.

 ## Contributing